Make a budgetThe page was last modified:

-With a start-up budget, profit budget and cash flow budget, you can estimate the company's financial future.
+With a start-up budget, profit budget, and cash flow budget, you can estimate the company's financial future.

 At the start-up phase, you may need to make investments to ensure your business can actually get off the ground.

-A start-up budget shows the costs you will incur in the very short term and your ability to finance them.
+A start-up budget shows the costs you will incur in the short term and your ability to finance them.
 It also includes the invoices you will have to pay at the start-up phase.

-- what the products should cost
+- what price the products/services should have

 - what sort of products the company will have and how many of the different goods and services you think you can sell